SolidGorbash/RockPaperScissors/README.md

 Simple RockPaperScissors game with little adds made with python

-You can play in thre different modes:
+You can play in three different modes:

 1 - Play the classic Rock Paper & Scisstos game,